-Taxi industry – or yellow-cab industry as it’s more affectionately called in the US – has been challenged by industry insurgents like ride sharing giant Uber.
+Taxi industry – or yellow-cab industry as it’s more affectionately called in the US – has been challenged by industry insurgents like ride-sharing giant Uber.
 And it’s been a rough ride.
-According to New York city’s data the total amount of trips fell 8.8% year-on-year in 2015 as ride sharing companies ramped up their services in the city.
+According to New York city’s data, the total amount of trips fell 8.8% year-on-year in 2015 as ride-sharing companies ramped up their services in the city.

 Last fall there was a news article about taxis finally trying to beat Uber at its own game.
-New apps, Arro and Way2Ride, acted as prong in this counter with similar functionalities to Uber: consumers can use apps to hail the taxi online.
+New apps, Arro and Way2Ride, acted as a prong in this counter with similar functionalities to Uber: consumers can use apps to hail the taxi online.
 Simple and convenient?
 Maybe.
 Is that the silver bullet the industry is looking for?
 You’ll be the judge of that.
-But few questions while you’re making up your mind:
+But a few questions while you’re making up your mind:

 How will you get your app to your customers’ phones?
 How do make sure your app is the one that they’ll use?